 The international community has adopted ambitious targets for reducing and reversing the loss of biodiversity and other ecosystems services by 2020, but these targets will be missed.
-In 2020 the international community will adopt new biodiversity targets at the CBD COP15 in China.
-Nature Map will develop integrated maps of conservation and restoration opportunities that allow policymakers, civil society, and businesses to operationalize targets by translating them into geographically explicit priorities for conservation and restoration.
+The international community will adopt new biodiversity targets at the CBD COP15 in China.
+Nature Map is developing integrated maps of conservation and restoration opportunities that allow policymakers, civil society, and businesses to operationalize targets by translating them into geographically explicit priorities for conservation and restoration.
 These tools are urgently needed to help countries include actionable spatial maps and targets in their climate and biodiversity strategies.

 Targets for biodiversity and other ecosystem services must be set by governments.
 Civil society organizations and businesses may adopt their own science-based targets.
-Nature Map will not set any targets, but instead develop decision support tools to help countries decide on international targets and translate their political commitments into operational strategies that tackle conservation and restoration priorities.
+Nature Map is not setting any targets, but instead develops decision-support tools to help countries decide on international targets and translate their political commitments into operational strategies that tackle conservation and restoration priorities.

 Indeed, a lot of biodiversity data is available as maps and some integrate across several dimensions of biodiversity.
-Nature Map aims to make the following contributions: (i) identify and integrate new data layers, including but not limited to reptiles, plant taxa, soil and biomass carbon, and hydrological services; (ii) crowd-source new data, particularly on forest management, and identify areas of greatest uncertainty so that they can be filled through scientific research; (iii) aggregate the information at the highest possible resolution and rate each area (pixel) by how much biodiversity and carbon it contains; and (iv) generate new information on areas of greatest restoration potential.
-On the basis of this work we will also be able to identify major knowledge gaps.
+Nature Map’s contributions are to: (i) identify and integrate new data layers, including but not limited to reptiles, plant taxa, soil and biomass carbon, and hydrological services; (ii) crowd-source new data, particularly on forest management, and identify areas of greatest uncertainty so that they can be filled through scientific research; (iii) aggregate the information at the highest possible resolution and rate each area (pixel) by how much biodiversity and carbon it contains; and (iv) generate new information on areas of greatest restoration potential.

 We use the term “nature” to describe the different dimensions of biodiversity, carbon contained in soils and biomass, and other ecosystem services, such as hydrological flows.

-Nature Map will indeed focus its technical work on consolidating data for nature on land.
-We are coordinating with other initiatives that are developing maps of ocean and coastal conservation as well as restoration priorities by the summer of 2019.
-As soon as possible we will aim to present integrated maps for biodiversity and ecosystems services in terrestrial, costal, and marine ecosystems.
+Nature Map focuses its technical work on consolidating data for nature on land.
+We are coordinating with other initiatives that are developing maps of ocean and coastal conservation as well as restoration priorities.
+Working with National Geographic Society, Nature Map is seeking to integrate maps for biodiversity, carbon, and ecosystems services in terrestrial, costal, and marine ecosystems.

-Nature Map aims to inform the global discussions around the 2020-2030 framework of the CBD as well as the implementation of the Paris Agreement on climate change.
+Nature Map informs the global discussions around the 2020-2030 framework of the CBD as well as the implementation of the Paris Agreement on climate change.
 Many countries lack integrated, geospatial data that can assist them in making their targets for conservation and restoration operational, as evidenced by the absence of maps in national climate and biodiversity strategies.
-Naturally, some countries have access to more detailed and comprehensive data than can be generated through this initiative.
-These countries should of course use their more detailed locally available data.
-Perhaps such countries will still benefit from some of the data layers made available through Nature Map as well as the methodology for combining the data layers and prioritizing areas for conservation and restoration.
+Naturally, some countries have access to more detailed and comprehensive national data, and such data should of course take precedence over global data.
+In our experience, such countries benefit from some of the data layers made available through Nature Map as well as the methodology for combining the data layers and prioritizing areas for conservation and restoration.
 We are currently working with partners in Argentina and Mexico, and we are available to support other countries.

-We will consult extensively with scientific organizations and CBD national focal points to discuss data and methodologies.
-This will include expert workshops and online consultations.
-All data will be made publicly available.
-Indeed, we plan to only work with data providers who agree to make their data available for public use.
-Findings will go through rigorous scientific peer reviews.
+We consult extensively with scientific organizations and CBD national focal points to discuss data and methodologies.
+This includes expert workshops and online consultations.
+All data is made publicly available through the UN Biodiversity Lab, and findings have been submitted to rigorous scientific peer reviews.

 We welcome help and support in building Nature Map.
 Up-to-date information on the initiative will soon be available at www.naturemap.earth.
 You can then contact us at email@example.com.